flokoe/bash-hackers-wiki/docs/syntax/shellvars.md

 The full pathname to the shell is kept in this environment variable.
-If it is not set when the shell starts, Bash assigns the full pathname of the current user\'s login shell.
+If it is not set when the shell starts, Bash assigns the full pathname of the current user's login shell.

 ### SRANDOM